Your First Visit

 Given the high demand for consultations, we ask that patients give us at least 2 full working days notice (by phone – 4920 7700) if they are not going to be able to attend at their scheduled time to allow us to contact people on our wait-list to reallocate the time.

 If appointments are cancelled or rescheduled by the patient with less than 2 full working days notice they will attract a charge of the full consultation fee.
-For cosmetic surgery and Renew patients, this will result in the forfeiture of their $100 deposit and a bill for the remainder may be issued.
+For cosmetic surgery and Renew patients, this will result in the forfeiture of their consultation fee ($250 for cosmetic surgery, and up to $100 for Renew Medispa appointments).
 We reserve the right to decline requests to subsequently rebook for the same patient.

 What should I bring to my consultation?

 - your private health insurance card if applicable